COMMUNITY AS A THIRD PLACE

 Third Places are “anchors” of community life, which facilitate and foster broader, more creative interaction.

-The Third Space is a postcolonial socio-linguistic theory of identity and community realized through language.
+The Third Space is a postcolonial socio-linguistic theory of identity and community realised through language.
 It is attributed to Homi K. Bhabha.
 Third Space Theory explains the uniqueness of each person, actor or context as a “hybrid”.
-See Edward W. Soja for a conceptualization of the term within the social sciences and from a critical urban theory perspective.
+See Edward W. Soja for a conceptualisation of the term within the social sciences and from a critical urban theory perspective.

 Photo